i-dot-ai/automatilib/README.md

 * `LOGIN_URL` - The URL to redirect users to if they are not logged in
 * `COLA_COOKIE_NAME` - The name of the cookie to check for COLA JWT
 * `COLA_COGNITO_CLIENT_ID` - The cognito client ID found in AWS
+* `COLA_LOGIN_FAILURE` - Where the user should be redirected to in the event of authentication failure.
 * `AWS_REGION_NAME` - The AWS region that the user pool and cognito client live in
 * `COLA_COGNITO_USER_POOL_ID` - The cognito user pool ID in AWS